aarnphm/tinymorph/docs/content/DevelopmentPlan/python style.md

 ### Types.

-I do believe in static type checking, and often times all of the code in `tinymorph/python` are safely-types.
+We do believe in static type checking, and often times all of the code in `tinymorph/python` are safely-types.
 Types play nicely with static analysis tools, and it is a great way to catch bugs for applications downstream.
 In Python, there are two ways for doing static type: